Ceeb182/ConvertToETHOSBMPformat/README.md

 <a name="ETrademark"></a>
 ### ![Puce>](Medias/Logo-PuceTriJN.png) FrSky and ETHOS trademark
 - This is not a FrSky website.
-FrSky is not responsible for the use of this utility
+FrSky is not responsible for the use of this utility.
-- FrSky is a registered trademark whose official site is https://www.frsky-rc.com/ FrSky is a company that designs and manufactures high-performance equipment in the field of radio control and its accessories.
+- FrSky is a registered trademark whose official site is https://www.frsky-rc.com/ .
+FrSky is a company that designs and manufactures high-performance equipment in the field of radio control and its accessories.
 - Ethos is the name of the operating system powering the Horus and Tandem series radio controls (such as the X10 Express, X12 ISRM, X20...).
 Ethos is developed by the FrSky team.
 For more information go to : https://ethos.frsky-rc.com/

 <a name="ELicence"></a>